Penrose–Hawking singularity theorems: Tools employed

 In general relativity, there are several versions of the Penrose–Hawking singularity theorem.
 Most versions state, roughly, that if there is a trapped null surface and the energy density is nonnegative, then there exist geodesics of finite length that cannot be extended.

 These theorems, strictly speaking, prove that there is at least one non-spacelike geodesic that is only finitely extendible into the past but there are cases in which the conditions of these theorems obtain in such a way that all past-directed spacetime paths terminate at a singularity.

 Versions

-There are many versions.
-Here is the null version:
+There are many versions; below is the null version: